jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-AdministeredProduct.page.md

 <div class="warning"><span class="ImplementWarn"></span></div>

 ## {{page-title}}
-An extension to carry the timestampe at which the changes occurred.
+An extension to show Immunisation Medication.

 ### Purpose
-This extension is intended for use within the Single Record, and extends the AllergiesList resource to carry the timestampe at which the changes occurred
+This extension shows immunisation medication.

 ### Context of Use
 This extension may be used on the following profile(s):
-* AllergiesList
+* Immunization

 ### Formal Views of Extension Content
 <div class="tab-wrap">